glennhickey/teHmm/README.md

   * *overlap*: Apply `removeBedOverlaps.y`

 *Note on BED-12 format* By default, only the start and end coordinate (2nd and 3rd BED) column are used.
 This may not be desired behaviour for files in BED-12 format, such as gene annotations with the exons in blocks (columns 10-12).
 In this case, please see the `cleanGenes.py` script as a potential preprocessing step to convert a gene annotation into a flattened BED file more suitable for the HMM.

-Testing
--

-Unit tests can be performed by running `./allTests.py` *from the teHmm/ directory*.
-If these don't run successfully it's unlikely any of the examples below will either.

 Logging
 -